NL-LinkNet: Toward Lighter but More Accurate Road Extraction with Non-Local Operations: Results and Discussions

 \subsubsection{On different pairwise functions}

-Table \ref{different-f} compares performances depending on different types of pairwise function.
-Except the baseline, NL34-LinkNet was used in the experiment.
+Table \ref{different-f} compares performances depending on different types of pairwise functions.
+Except for the baseline, NL34-LinkNet was used in the experiment.
 Embedded Gaussian and Gaussian version $f$ showed noteworthy improvements on mIOU.
-On the contrary, dot-product version of $f$ achieved relatively slight improvement on performance.
-With embedded Gaussian pairwise function, just adding two non-local blocks led to 1.52\% improvement over the baseline.
+On the contrary, the dot-product version of $f$ achieved relatively slight improvement on performance.
+With an embedded Gaussian pairwise function, adding two non-local blocks led to a 1.52\% improvement over the baseline.